 Below you will find some of our favourite recommendations for Websites, Apps and Programs, Forums, Phone, Chat and Email options for e-mental health.
-For recommended evidence based online services for mental health Australia wide see the Australian Government website The following services have been well researched and are recommended as they have a strong evidence base for offering tools and resources to assist with common mental health concerns.
+For recommended evidence based online services for mental health Australia wide see the Australian Government website Head to Health.
+The following services have been well researched and are recommended as they have a strong evidence base for offering tools and resources to assist with common mental health concerns.

 Websites and apps for e-mental health resources and treatment

 The Way Back Support Service is a suicide prevention program helping people discharged from hospital after trying to take their own lives.
 Developed by Beyond Blue, it offers one-on-one, non-clinical care and practical support that people can relate to following a suicide attempt.

 An app to help you measure, monitor and manage factors that may influence depression and anxiety.
 The Black Dog Snapshot mobile phone app is designed to help you to keep track of your mental wellbeing.
 Designed by researchers at the Black Dog Institute for use among Australian adults, Snapshotis a confidential, password-protected tool that enables you to measure and monitor your mental health and wellbeing.
 The Black Dog Institute has more information about support and e-mental health resources.

 A website to help you manage mild-to-moderate symptoms of stress, anxiety and/or depression, with 24/7 access to a private, personalised and evidence-based treatment program.
 Learn new ways to deal with thoughts, feelings and behaviours that cause your trouble.
 You will have a tool-kit of strategies to use when you need them.
 The Black Dog Institute has more information about support and e-mental health resources.
 Check it out.

 Mental Health online overs self guided or therapist assistant programs in panic disorder, social anxiety disorder, obsessive compulsive disorder, post-traumatic stress disorder, depression and insomnia.